HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/installing_dx/windows/running_install/install_with_responsefile/inst_response-windows.md

 Use IBM Installation Manager to record a response file based on your environment, and also to automate your installation on multiple servers.

 You can also use the console mode to generate a response file.
-Go to [Installing with the console for a Windows environment](inst_console-windows.md) for more information.
+Go to [Installing with the console for a Windows environment](../inst_console-windows.md) for more information.
 After you review the summary information, enter G to generate a response file instead of I to install.

 **Ubuntu x86:** If your operating system is Ubuntu x86, install WebSphere® Application Server version 8.5.5.3 or higher before or simultaneously with HCL Portal.

 1. Start all servers and applications that require a port number to avoid port conflicts when you install HCL Portal.
 If you are installing multiple copies of HCL Digital Experience on your server, start the existing Configuration Wizard servers.

+    !!!note
-    **Note:** Currently, the cw\_profile starting point always defaults to 10200.
+        Currently, the cw_profile starting point always defaults to 10200.
 If you install a second version of portal on the same server, you must customize the cw\_profile port value.
-Add the following line to the InstallationManager\_root/InstallationManager/eclipse/tools/imcl.ini file:
+Add the following line to the InstallationManager_root/InstallationManager/eclipse/tools/imcl.ini file:

     ```
-    -Dcwprofile_startingport=new\_starting\_port\_number
+    -Dcwprofile_startingport=new_starting_port_number
     ```

-2. Go to the InstallationManager\_root/eclipse directory.
+2. Go to the InstallationManager_root/eclipse directory.

-3. Go to the InstallationManager\_root/eclipse/tools directory.
+3. Go to the InstallationManager_root/eclipse/tools directory.

 4. Run the following task to start the recording:

-    ./IBMIM -record pathtoresponsexmlfile -skipInstall tempinstalldirectory
+    `./IBMIM -record pathtoresponsexmlfile -skipInstall tempinstalldirectory`

-    imcl -c
+    `imcl -c`

-    IBMIM.exe -record pathtoresponsexmlfile -skipInstall tempinstalldirectory
+    `IBMIM.exe -record pathtoresponsexmlfile -skipInstall tempinstalldirectory`

     -   **-record**